Carbon monoxide detectors

 An audible carbon monoxide alarm will immediately alert you to any carbon monoxide in your home.
 So make sure you pick an alarm with an audible alert, rather than a detector with just a coloured indicator.

-Carbon monoxide alarms are widely available from DIY stores, usually found in the home safety aisle, from supermarkets, or through your energy supplier or heating engineer.
+Carbon monoxide alarms are widely available from DIY stores, usually found in the home safety aisle.
+You can also get them from supermarkets, or through your energy supplier or heating engineer.

 Prices for carbon monoxide alarms from brands including Kidde, FireAngel, FireBlitz, Honeywell and Ei Electronics range between £15 and £35.